imr-framework/OCTOPUS/README.md

 To learn more about the used methods and their implementation visit the API docs.

+## Contributing and Community guidelines
+`OCTOPUS` adheres to a code of conduct adapted from the [Contributor Covenant] code of conduct.
+Contributing guidelines can be found [here][contrib-guidelines].

 ## References
 1. Maeda, A., Sano, K. and Yokoyama, T. (1988), Reconstruction by weighted correlation for MRI with time-varying gradients.
 IEEE Transactions on Medical Imaging, 7(1): 26-31. doi: 10.1109/42.3926
 2. Noll, D. C., Pauly, J. M., Meyer, C. H., Nishimura, D. G. and Macovskj, A. (1992), Deblurring for non‐2D fourier transform magnetic resonance imaging.
 Magn.
 Reson.
 Med., 25: 319-333. doi:10.1002/mrm.1910250210